A Novel Max Pressure Algorithm Based on Traffic Delay: Literature review

 All above models use queue lengths to calculate weight and pressure.
-However, as mentioned before, the queue length in Q-MP is equal to the number of vehicles rather than the stopped vehicles.
-In addition, queue length might be more difficult than other metrics to be obtained, as argued in (\cite{mercader2020max}).
+However, as mentioned before, the queue length in the Original-MP is equal to the number of vehicles rather than the stopped vehicles.
+In addition, queue length might be more difficult than other metrics to be obtained, as argued in \citep{mercader2020max}.
 Instead, other measures might be more readily available via floating vehicles or mobile vehicle probes.
-For example, with the rapid development and popularization of the connected vehicle (CV) technology, some metrics like travel time and delay can be estimated with an acceptable accuracy from the information sent from the CVs even in a relatively low penetration rate.
+For example, \citep{dixit2020simple} acquired high-quality real-time traffic delay at a cheaper cost compared to physical sensors, which are required for queue measurement.
+The delay data was used as the input of their model of which the feasibility has been demonstrated at real intersections.
+In addition, with the rapid development and popularization of the connected vehicle (CV) technology, metrics like travel time and delay can be estimated with an acceptable accuracy from the information sent from the CVs even in a relatively low penetration rate.
 However, an accurate estimation on queue length requires a high coverage rate of detectors or infrastructure, which is usually not available in reality.
 Even in a CV environment, although the queue length can be estimated given the penetration rate, the error could be considerable especially when the penetration rate is low.
 Therefore, it is necessary to explore the MP variants based on different metrics.
-Several variants proposed non-queue length metrics that can be used to calculate the pressure. \cite{mercader2020max} proposed a travel time-based MP (TT-MP) that is inherently capacity-aware, meaning the marginal increase in travel time with a long queue is higher than a short queue.
-It was shown that the proposed model has a lower unstable probability than the queue based model in \cite{kouvelas2014maximum}. \cite{le2015decentralized} pointed out that one drawback of Q-MP is that the delay of one movement with low travel demand can be arbitrarily large.
+Several variants proposed non-queue length metrics that can be used to calculate the pressure. \citep{mercader2020max} proposed a travel time-based MP (TT-MP) that is inherently capacity-aware, meaning the marginal increase in travel time with a long queue is higher than a short queue.
+It was shown that the proposed model has a lower unstable probability than the queue based model in \citep{kouvelas2014maximum}. \citep{le2015decentralized} pointed out that one drawback of the Original-MP is that the delay of one movement with low travel demand can be arbitrarily large.
 Delay-based models can resolve this issue since the movement with the largest delay will be served right away.
 Moreover, delay is also inherently capacity-aware, i.e., the marginal delay increases with queue length.
-Therefore, compared to Q-MP which only relies on the difference in queue lengths, delay-based models can reduce the risk of spillover.
+Therefore, compared to the Original-MP which only relies on the difference in queue lengths, delay-based models can reduce the risk of spillover.
 The reason is that delays increases faster as queue length grows.
 Therefore, the delay based MP tends to activate a phase with a long upstream queue even it does not own the largest queue length-based weight.
 In addition, traffic delay might be the mostly used metric to indicate traffic operational performance, so the delay-based MP is a promising topic to be studied.
 Very few delay-based MP variants exist in the literature.
-A delay-based MP using Head-Of-Line (HOL) delay information for pressure was proposed in \cite{wu2017delay} to ensure the fairness with respect to mean delay between different movements; however, the algorithm proposed in that study only works for isolate intersections. \cite{dixit2020simple} claimed that it costs less to obtain delay than queue lengths and proposed another delay-based model, but did not verify the stable region or prove that the maximum stability property of the MP algorithm, which is one of its biggest strengths.
+A delay-based MP using Head-Of-Line (HOL) delay information for pressure was proposed in \citep{wu2017delay} to ensure the fairness with respect to mean delay between different movements; however, the algorithm proposed in that study only works for isolate intersections. \citep{dixit2020simple} proposed a parsimonious cycle-based D-MP that uses delay information provided by crowdsourced data to calculate the optimal green time allocation.
+The main drawback of this model is that it can only relates long-term average queue lengths and delays, but it cannot describe the relationship between queue lengths and delay at an arbitrary time.
+As a result, this model cannot verify the stable region or prove the maximum stability property, which is one of biggest strengths of the MP algorithm.
+In addition, the performance of their model was not clear compared to other MP variants under the conditions with or without a full knowledge about the traffic state, e.g., a fully or partially connected vehicle environment.
 Overall, the study of delay-based MP variants is inadequate.